Get to know the oldest and largest graduate school of education in the United States—a school perennially ranked among the nation’s best.

 Teachers College is the first and largest graduate school of education in the United States and is perennially ranked among the nation’s best.

 Philanthropist Grace Hoadley Dodge and philosopher Nicholas Murray Butler founded Teachers College, Columbia University in 1887.

 Nearly 150 years later, Teachers College has grown and evolved into an institution that is still blazing academic trails.
 TC has educated approximately 100,000 individuals from around the world.

-Teachers College is a unique institution that goes beyond the educational professions to the many frontiers of human development and potential.
+Teachers College is a unique institution that goes beyond the educational professions to the many frontiers of human development.
 Teachers College educates clinical psychologists and school psychologists; physical therapists and scientists of human physiology; music teachers and professional musicians; and change leaders and policy makers.
 Our leadership studies have propelled graduates in every professional field.